 CyberGhost prides itself in its user-friendly app, reliability, and keeping your data private.
 Upon launch, you are given the option to choose from six different configuration profiles, including “Surf Anonymously”, “Unblock Streaming”, “Torrent Anonymously”, and “Choose My VPN Server”.
 Each one of these profiles are then customizable with toggles, which exchange features for some performance.
 These toggles include options like “block ads”, “block online tracking”, “extra speed”, and more.

-With a large server of 2,700+ in 60 countries, CyberGhost guarantees a quick and reliable connection.
-Unlimited bandwidth and no speed caps come as default features, and you are free to connect up to five devices!
+With a large server of 5,900 servers in 90 countries, CyberGhost guarantees a quick and reliable connection.
+Unlimited bandwidth and no speed caps come as default features, and you are free to connect up to five devices.
 CyberGhost is compatible with Windows, Mac OS, iOS, Android, Linux and Chrome OS.

 PrivateVPN is a great choice is you are looking for an easy-to-use VPN service that also happens to be extremely fast.
 If you’re looking to get started right away, PrivateVPN doesn’t require any complicated settings and is great even for inexperienced users.
 Whether you are looking to connect through a smartphone or PC, Windows or Mac, PrivateVPN is compatible with a wide range of devices and operating systems we discuss in our full review here.

 PrivateVPN keeps all your data safe, and with a 256-bit AES encryption, it’s almost impossible to crack.
 That, together with an automatic kill switch and DNS leak protection will have you confident that you are browsing with a secure, private connection.
 The no-logging policy ensures that anything from your IP addresses to browsing history is not stored, so the government and third parties could not access your information.